data-graeme/data-graeme.github.io/index.md

 # ***Thank you for visiting!***

 ## **About Me**
-I am an aspiring data scientist with a Master of Science in Business Analytics from the College of William and Mary.
-I also hold undergraduate degrees in Business Analytics, Economics, and Business Administration.
-I aim to earn additional degrees in Physics and Astrophysics in the next 3 - 5 years.
+I am an aspiring data scientist and an Astrophysics student.
+I have a MS in Business Analytics, and I also hold undergraduate degrees in Business Analytics, Economics, and Business Administration.
 I am passionate about outer space, artificial intelligence and machine learning, and making the world a better place for everyone.

 ## **Skills**
-- *Data Analysis*
+- *Analysis*
   - Financial & Economic Analysis
   - Business & Operational Analysis
   - Forecasting & Optimization